theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

 After completing this lab, you will be able to:

-1. Choose a data storage approach in Azure
-2. Create an Azure Storage Account
+1. Create an Azure Storage Account
-3. Explain Azure Data Lake Storage
+2. Explain Azure Data Lake Storage
-4. Upload data into Azure Data Lake
+3. Upload data into Azure Data Lake

-## Scenario
+## Exercise 1: Read the scenario

 You have been hired as a Senior Data Engineer to implement a technology solution that is part of a digital transformation project.
 The organization is migrating an Internet Information Services (IIS) that hosts the company website to Azure.
 The developers are in the process of transferring the web application and its logic to Azure Web Apps and they have asked you to prepare a data store for them that can be used to host the static images that are used on the website.